Megabit/Blazorise/docs/_docs/start.md

 Install-Package Blazorise.Bulma
 ```

-**Note:** Bulma provider is still work in progress so some of the features may not work.
+**Keep in mind:** Bulma provider is still work in progress so some of the features may not work.
 {: .notice--warning}

 ## Usage